Programmable Media

 • Pass parameter data as: dict or named arguments

-Full app demo and code sandbox
+Full Flask demo app and code sandbox

 This demo uses Cloudinary's auto-tagging feature to recommend product images based on the images you select.
 Try out the demo and then check out the code behind it.